 - Allowance for Pressure and Temperature Variations, Metallic Piping is not permitted.

 - Valves having threaded bonnet joints (other than union joints) shall not be used.

-- Single-welded slip-on flanges, expanded-joint flanges, slip-on flanges used as lapped flanges, threaded metallic flanges, except those employing lens rings or similar gaskets and those used in lined pipe where the liner extends over the gasket face, shall not be used.
+- Single-welded slip-on flanges, expanded-joint flanges, slip-on flanges used as lapped flanges, and threaded metallic flanges, except those employing lens rings or similar gaskets and those used in the lined pipe where the liner extends over the gasket face, shall not be used.

 - Split backing rings shall not be used.

 - Socket welded joints greater than DN 50 (NPS 2) are not permitted.

 - Caulked joints shall not be used.

 - Soldered, brazed, and braze welded joints shall not be used. adhesive joints and bell-type joints shall not be used.

 - Relief set pressure shall be in accordance with ASME BPVC, Section VIII, Division 1.